On Some Bounds on the Perturbation of Invariant Subspaces of Normal Matrices with Application to a Graph Connection

 \textbf{Notations and Assumptions for the Rest of the Paper:} In the rest of the paper we assume that $G$ is a graph with $q$ disjoint components, $\mathsf{G} = \{G_1,G_2,\cdots,G_q\}$, and $\widetilde{G}$ be the graph obtained by establishing edges between the components (so that each $G_j$ is an induced subgraph of both $G$ and $\widetilde{G}$).
 The Laplacian matrices of the two graphs be $L$ and $\widetilde{L}$ respectively.
 Since $G$ has $q$ connected components, its null-space is $q$ dimensional (with corresponding eigenvalues $\lambda_1=\lambda_2=\cdots=\lambda_q$), for which we choose a basis $\{\mathbf{u}_j\}_{j=1,2\cdots,q}$ such that the distribution corresponding to $\mathbf{u}_j$ is uniform and positive on the vertices in $G_j$, and zero everywhere else.

-A variation of the following lemma appears in the author's prior work~\cite{zhang2020inter} and expresses the quantity $\|(\widetilde{L} - L) \mathbf{u}_j\|_2$ in terms of the weights on edges connecting vertices in $G_j$ to vertices outside $G_j$ in $\widetilde{G}$.
+A weaker version of the following lemma appears in the author's prior work~\cite{zhang2020inter,zhan2021barrier-journal} and expresses the quantity $\|(\widetilde{L} - L) \mathbf{u}_j\|_2$ in terms of the weights on edges connecting vertices in $G_j$ to vertices outside $G_j$ in $\widetilde{G}$.

 \begin{lemma} For all $j\in\{1,2,\cdots,q\}$, { } \end{lemma}

 \begin{proof} Suppose $v_k\in \mathcal{V}(G_j) \subseteq \mathcal{V}(G)$.
 Since $\widetilde{D}_{kk}$ and $D_{kk}$ are the degrees of the vertex in the graphs $\widetilde{G}$ and $G$ respectively, they are equal iff all the neighbors of $v_k$ are in $G_j$.
 Otherwise $\widetilde{D}_{kk} - D_{kk}$ is the net outgoing degree of the vertex $v_k$ from the subgraph $G_j$.
 That is, if $v_k\in \mathcal{V}(G_j)$,